-There are no estimates of Maori customary catch of mako sharks.
-Traditionally, mako were highly regarded by Maori for their teeth, which were used for jewellery.
+There are no estimates of Maori customary catch of make sharks.
+Traditionally, make were highly regarded by Maori for their teeth, which were used for jewellery.
 Target fishing trips were made, with sharks being caught by flax rope nooses to avoid damaging the precious teeth.